gogins/cloud-5/BUILD.md

 ## Building

-To initialize the local repository, obtain dependencies, and build a static Web site, run the following commands:
+To initialize the local repository, obtain dependencies, build a static Web site, and run it locally, execute the following commands:

 ```
 pnpm install
 pnpm run setup
 pnpm run build
-pnpm run static
+pnpm run local-server
 ```
-These commands will patch Strudel with my addons, build everything, and make a distributable copy of the cloud-music Web site in the `dist` directory, with all resources statically available.
+These commands will patch Strudel with my addons; build everything; make a distributable copy of the cloud-music Web site in the `dist` directory, with all resources statically available; and run a local Web site in that directory.
 Examine `package.json` for details.

-If you see warnings or errors, don't panic unless executing `pnpm run static` doesn't produce a working Web site with playable pieces.
+If you see warnings or errors, don't panic unless browsing localhost does not open a working Web site with playable pieces!
+It may be necessary to clear the browser cache to see the site.

-## Maintenance Note!
+## Maintenance Notes!

 _If at all possible_, never edit _existing_ Strudel files, always add _new_
 Strudel files.
 This is to keep discrepancies between Strudel and cloud-music to an absolute minimum.

+Track the version of Csound for WebAssembly and update the files if a new version becomes available.